 1. Get things moving

-A great way to reduce bloating is to get your bowels moving1, and one of the best ways to achieve that is with gentle exercise2.
+A great way to reduce bloating is to get your bowels moving1, and one of the best ways to achieve that is with gentle exercise1.
 When you participate in moderate intensity exercise, your body secretes hormones that aid in bowel activity3.
-What’s more, studies4 have shown that taking a walk after a meal helps with digestion, so if you’re struggling with a bloated stomach after eating, try taking a gentle 30 minute walk after lunch, easy!
+What’s more, studies4 have shown that taking a walk after a meal helps with digestion, so if you’re struggling with a bloated stomach after eating, try taking a gentle 30-minute walk after lunch!

 2. Eat Less Sugar

 One of the lesser known causes of bloating is sugar malabsorption and sugar intolerance: in fact, a study by the Department of Gastroenterology at HUMT in Barcelona found that 72% of patients3 with abdominal bloating presented some form of sugar malabsorption5.
 The most common culprit is fructose; a common natural sugar found in fruit, honey and in highly processed food.
 When patients in the study were placed on a fructose-free diet, 81% reported improvements in bloating symptoms after just 1 month5!
 Cutting fructose out of your diet takes time and the cravings can be strong.
 You may find yourself reaching for ‘sugar-free’ alternatives to curb your appetite, but don’t!
 Sugar free foods often contain sugar alcohols which are not completely absorbed by the digestive system.
 This causes fermentation in the gut which in turn, leads to a build-up of gas, leaving you feeling bloated7.